Policies

 3. Allow with alert overrides allow

-This means you can safely create broad "allow" policies alongside narrow "block" policies without worrying about conflicts — the stricter rule always wins.
+When nopolicy matches, the workspace default applies (require approval out of the box).
+This means you can safely create broad "allow" policies alongside narrow "block" policies without worrying about conflicts — the stricter rule always wins, and ungoverned traffic still surfaces to a human by default.

 Next